AntoineTHEOBALDROSA/Maze-Generator/README.md

 Make sure to have pygame module installed

-It uses the maze depth first search algorithm to create the maze
+It uses the Depth First Search algorithm to create the maze

 Controls :
 - SPACEBAR : draw another maze